codingfuture/puppet-cfweb/README.md

 SSH using dedicated user account (`cfwebpki` by default).

 By default self-signed certificates are generated on demand.
 It's possible to provide external certificates.
-Automatic certificate creation (e.g. Let's Encrypt) is not completely supported yet.
+Automatic certificate creation (e.g. Let's Encrypt) is also supported.

 Site types:
 * "Standalone" - internet facing site